Should I Get an MBA-Psychology Dual Degree?

 The admissions process for MBA/psychology dual degrees varies by program and institution.
 Most programs require at least a bachelor's degree and some professional experience.
 Applicants submit resumes, transcripts from previous coursework, letters of recommendation, and an admission essay.

-Students can enter an MBA/psychology dual degree with an undergraduate in psychology or business.
+Students can enter an MBA/psychology program with an undergraduate degree in psychology or business.
 Applicants may not need previous training in one or both of these disciplines, but may need to take additional prerequisite coursework.

 There is no uniform minimum amount of professional experience to pursue an MBA/psychology degree.
 Two or three years in the workforce may increase an applicant's chances of acceptance.